apache/arrow-nanoarrow/README.md

   along which a [mostly header-only C++ library](https://github.com/paleolimbot/geonanoarrowpp/tree/main/src/geoarrow/internal/arrow-hpp) was prototyped.
-- The [Arrow Database Connectivity](https://github.com/apache/arrow-adbc) C API, for which drivers in theory can be written in C (which is currently difficult in practice because of there are few if any tools to help do this properly).
+- The [Arrow Database Connectivity](https://github.com/apache/arrow-adbc) C API, for which drivers in theory can be written in C (which is currently difficult in practice because there are few if any tools to help do this properly).